• Skip to primary navigation

 Have you tried this recipe?
 Consider leaving a ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card right below and/or a review in the comment section further down the page.
 Or, consider following me on Facebook or Instagram!
 Thanks for visiting.

-oat milk rice pudding in a bowl with toppings
+oat milk rice pudding in a glass jar with a spoon

 Oat Milk Rice Pudding